 If you are still not sure which college to apply to, please take a moment to go through our guide for international students, Why UHI? and read about living in the Highlands and Islands.
-Please do not hesitate to contact either UHI International Office or admissions in a particular college if you require further information.
-We are here to help!
+Please do not hesitate to contact our International Office if you require further information.

 We have authorised representatives in many countries and applications can be routed through them.
 They will also assist in your visa application.
-These representatives should not charge a fee for either the UHI application or the visa application.
-If you have doubts about any representatives authenticity please contact firstname.lastname@example.org
+These representatives should not charge a fee for either the university application or the visa application.
+If you have doubts about any representative's authenticity please contact email@example.com

 See our list of authorised representatives.